The Importance of Air Filtration on Allergic Respiratory Disease

 - Anyone with a sensitivity to an allergen such as dust or chemicals may develop an acute allergic reaction with exposure, which could cause permanent lung damage.

 - Risk factors for developing asthma include a genetic history of the disease, respiratory infections occurring during childhood, being overweight, and sensitization to irritants.

 - A child with asthma may have difficulty sleeping, may miss school due to illness, and could miss out on participation in physical activities.

 - Common allergies may result in sneezing, itchy eyes, nasal congestion, loss of smell and taste, coughing, wheezing, and repeated ear or sinus infections.

 - Someone with sensitivities to indoor allergens may notice that they feel healthier when they are outside of the home than inside of it.

 How Air Filters Work

 Controlling exposure to allergens is the first line of defense against allergies.
 Installing an air filtration system with a heating and cooling system can help clean the air and remove allergens from the indoor environment.
-Mechanical filters trap particulates in filter screens.
-Electronic filters have special plates to capture particulates with electrical charges.
+Mechanical filters trap particles in filter screens.
+Electronic filters have special plates to capture particles with electrical charges.
 Another type of system produces ozone, which may help reduce indoor contaminants.

 - An air filtration system may be connected to a home’s heating and cooling system, or it could be portable.